MC-Spraint/DSA-IN_TS-2024/interview_prep/README.md

 The Decorator pattern is a structural design pattern that allows behavior to be added to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.
 It is often used to extend the functionality of objects in a flexible and reusable way.

 #### [2] Proxy Pattern
-The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
-It acts as an intermediary between the client and the target object, providing additional functionality such as lazy initialization, access control, logging, etc.
+The Proxy pattern provides a surrogate or placeholder for an object, to control access to it by another object.
+It acts as an intermediary between the two object, providing additional functionality such as lazy initialization, access control, logging, etc.

 #### [3] Composite Pattern
-The Composite pattern is used when you need to treat individual objects and compositions of objects uniformly.
-It allows you to compose objects into tree structures to represent part-whole hierarchies.
+The Composite pattern helps to compose objects into tree structures to represent their hierarchies,treating each node and the entire tree uniformly.

 #### [4] Adapter pattern
 The Adapter pattern allows incompatible interfaces to work together.
 It wraps an existing class with a new interface so that it becomes compatible with another class.